pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

     async with asyncio.TaskGroup() as group:
         for i in range(10):
             group.create_task(hello(url.format(i), results))
-    // print responses as json, you can then redirect output to file
+    # print responses as json, you can then redirect output to file
-    // to view it
     print(json.dumps(results))